 If you’re struggling to cover your monthly bills, asking about income-based repayment plans may be a first step toward better managing your student loan debt.

-But beware.
-Brandon Yahn, founder of StudentLoansGuy.com, says that while these plans can help make monthly bills more manageable, borrowers should consider the bigger picture.
+These plans can help make monthly bills more manageable, but borrowers should consider the bigger picture.
 The lower payments and longer repayment periods offered will likely mean that you’ll end up paying much more in interest over the life of the debt.

 What about nonfederal student loans?